Is Silicone Rubber a Conductor or Insulation for Electricity?

 Can Silicone Rubber Be Modified for Conductivity?

 Yes, extruded silicone rubber can be modified to conduct electricity.
-By adding conductive fillers, such as carbon, graphite, or metal particles, the sponge tube can be transformed into conductive silicone, making it capable of carrying an electrical current.
+By adding conductive fillers, such as carbon, graphite, or metal particles, the sponge tube can be transformed into conductive silicone, enabling it to carry an electrical current.

-This modification allows silicone to maintain flexibility and durability while offering controlled conductivity.
+This modification allows silicone to retain its flexibility and durability while providing controlled conductivity.

-When modified, it becomes ideal for applications requiring flexibility and electrical conductivity, such as in flexible electronics, sensors, and touchscreens. - Conductive Rubber Tube
+When modified, it becomes ideal for applications that require flexibility and electrical conductivity, such as flexible electronics, sensors, and touchscreens.

 In the automotive industries or telecommunications, conductive rubber tubes shield cables or provide conductive paths in electronic systems.